UA-141369524-4

 Hands and feet tend to be the first places that can get very dry so take extra mani-pedi self-care measures.

-Keep lotion by your computer, desk, and body so you can use throughout the day as needed or when you remember.
+Keep lotion by your computer, desk, and body so you can use throughout the day as needed or when you remember (and see it).

-6) Aloe: Is another great skin quencher and is not fussy or sticky.
-It’s clear color (not the Kermit frog green color you may have seen with dyes that sells better).
+It’s naturally clear color like water (not the Kermit frog green dye color you may have seen that sells better).

-Pure aloe is water to your skin.
-I never used to use aloe regularly.
-I only used it to quickly heal skin burns from the kitchen.
-But now it’s a great non-greasy moistener for in-between moisturizing with lotions.
 It’s like a sip of water to your skin, that is better than nothing when your skin is parched… it’s like drinking water on your skin, and it can tie-you over until you get a full moisturizer on.

 FOOD AND DRINKS

 7) Water and Coconut water: Is super hydrating from the natural Super Fruit.
-VitaCoco water is hydrolyzing, and can help if you’re not sugar-sensitive.

-If you are, there’s nothing purer than plain water.
+If you are, there’s nothing more pure than plain water.

 Natural water like Voss and Fiji water are treats but skipping the cases of grocery plastic bottle filtered waters (stripped of minerals) are good ideas.